So you’re wondering how to start your own blog, are you?

 - Serious bloggers will publish at least twice a week.

 - Larger websites can easily reach 5-7 articles each week.
-This necessitates the use of several writers (I hired my first writers in 2021).
+To do this, you’ll need to hire writers (I hired my first writers in 2021).

-- Heavy hitters that push the envelope will put out 50+ postings each week.
-This isn’t a joke; it’s for major companies who use content marketing as their primary customer acquisition strategy.
+- Heavy hitters that push the envelope will put out 50+ postings each week on their blog.
+This isn’t a joke; it’s for major companies that use content marketing as their primary customer acquisition strategy.